What is online reputation?

 3) Social proof

 Social media reputation management is a vital part of your overall ORM.
-Social media – particularly Instagram, Facebook, Twitter and Pinterest, which have the ability to very visual as well as very popular – are great places to advertise your salon, showing potential clients what you have to offer.
+Social media companies – particularly Instagram, Facebook, Twitter and Pinterest, which have the ability to very visual as well as very popular – are great places to advertise your salon, showing potential clients what you have to offer.
 Unfortunately, many salon owners treat social media as nothing more than a casual project.
 This is almost always a very costly mistake:

 - Facebook alone has over 32.7 million users in the UK.
 That's a huge potential audience to be missing out on even in your local area.